Dartpixel/Face-Recognition/README.md

-A machine learning project based on OpenCV
+A machine learning project based on OpenCV and built in Face Recognition Project description
-Project description

         Face Recognition :-